superfly/docs/machines/run.html.md

 ## Choose the region

-You tell the Fly Platform which [region](/docs/reference/regions/) to create the Machine in, with the `--region` flag; if for some reason it can't start a new Machine in that region, you'll get an error.
+Tell the Fly Platform which [region](/docs/reference/regions/) to create the Machine in with the `--region` flag; if for some reason it can't start a new Machine in that region, you'll get an error.
+If the `--region` flag is omitted, the platform chooses the nearest region to you.

 ## Set hardware specs